Lillard, McCollum lead Trail Blazers past Wizards, 122-103 - WHIZ News

 Playing without Bradley Beal, Washingon’s top three scorers were reserves.

 Beal is day-to-day.
 He returned Wednesday against Orlando after missing two games with lower leg soreness and collided with the Magic’s Jonathan Isaac early on.
-Wizards coach Scott Brooks said the collision aggravated Beal’s injury.
+Brooks said the collision aggravated Beal’s injury.

 McCollum started an 11-1 run in the third quarter with a jumper and then added a 3-pointer to make it 73-64.
 Whiteside scored four straight points on a tip-in and layup and, after a Washington free throw, Lillard hit two foul shots to put Portland up 79-65.